sebdumancic/ReCeNT/README.md

 The following similarity measure a currently supported:

 1. Relational clustering over neighbourhood trees (see Citing section)
-2. Hybrid similarity measure introduced in `Neville, Adler and Jensen (2003): Clustering Relational Data Using Attribute and Link Information.
+2. Hybrid similarity measure introduced in `Neville, Adler and Jensen: Clustering Relational Data Using Attribute and Link Information.
 Text Mining and Link Analysis Workshop, ICAI 2003`
-3. Hybrid similarity measure for annotated graphs introduced in `Witsenburg and Blockeel (2011):  Improving the accuracy of similarity measures by using link information.
-Foundations of Intelligent Systems`
+3. Hybrid similarity measure for annotated graphs introduced in `Witsenburg and Blockeel:  Improving the accuracy of similarity measures by using link information.
+Foundations of Intelligent Systems 2001`
-4. Conceptual clustering introduced in `Fonseca, Santos Costa, Camacho (2012):  Conceptual clustering of multi-relational data.
+4. Conceptual clustering introduced in `Fonseca, Santos Costa, Camacho:  Conceptual clustering of multi-relational data.
 ILP 2011`
 5. [Not ready yet] Relational instance based learning
+6. Graph kernels
+  - Rooted Kernel for ordered hypergraphs from `Wachman, Khardon: Learning from Interpretations: A Rooted Kernel for Ordered Hypergraphs.
+ICML 2007`

 ## Contributing